 the intersection of philosophy & technology

 My Name is Yanira Vargas.
 I am a Junior at Washington State University.
-I am in a relationship with my childhood and best friend for three years, who happens to have stage 3 brain cancer.
+I was in a relationship with my childhood and best friend of 4 years, who happens to have had stage 3 brain cancer.
 Join me as I turn to Jesus and meet my maker.

 Theological musings of a committed Catholic

 A blog reaching out to victims of abuse and others in need, providing insight about abuse, hope for the future, and guidance to see THE LIGHT that lead Secret Angel out of the darkness of her own abusive situation and helped her to not only survive but to overcome.